 As a result, Google deindexed 800k URLs, totaling almost half of the website.
 The website lost around 40% of its traffic.

-We started our SEO analysis and found a short sentence in the code that wasn’t included in the old layout.
 There was a tiny, innocent, boilerplate phrase (“no product available”) in their code.
 The phrase wasn’t even visible on the screen, yet was included in EVERY product page.

 Easy fix